DevJinnial/Gitlab-CI-Image/README.md

 # Personal CI Runner Image

-This repo exists soley for me to use as a base image for the GitLab CI shared runner
+This repo exists soley for me to use as a base image for the GitLab CI shared runner.

 # Credits